It Isn’t Just About Individuals — Leadership Is a Social Process

 And how can you tell if leadership is happening in a team, in a work group, on a task force, or across the organization?

-Consider the exchanges between managers and employees, the interactions among team members, the quality of relationships throughout the organization, and the enactment of organizational processes.
-Leadership can happen within teams, work groups, task forces, divisions, communities, and whole organizations, and across teams, levels, and functions.
+Consider the exchanges between employees and their managers, the interactions among team members, the quality of relationships throughout the organization, the actions of teams and committees, and the use of existing organizational structures and processes.
+These can all impact whether leadership happens or not.